GibranAkbaromiL/Blockchain-with-python/README.md

 # Blockchain-with-python
-it blockchain implementation with python and flask
+it's blockchain implementation with python and flask